In this post, I will give you an overview of what the VA is calling “AMA” or VA Appeals Modernization.

 You have to make a decision which process is best for your claim, wade through all the bulls**t and myths and fairytales that other vets and VSOs spread about the process, and pick an option that will be non-reversible.

-That said – can you tell I am not a big fan of this new process – selection of one of these options is triggered by your dissatisfaction with a VA ratings decision on your claim.
+That said – can you tell I am not a big fan of this new VA Appeals Modernization process – selection of one of these options is triggered by your dissatisfaction with a VA ratings decision on your claim.

 Regardless which pillar of your VA claim you are denied for – eligibility, service connection, impairment rating, or effective date – you are still going to have to choose one of these 3 appeal options.

-It is too early to know how to decide which option will be best for any given claim or appeal, as the VA has not yet published VA RAMP Appeals Reform regulations.
+It is too early to know how to decide which option will be best for any given claim or appeal.
+We just don’t have enough examples or data yet.

 Here, however, are the 3 options you will have to choose from: